Necro-Coder/sqflite_simple_dao_backend/README.md

         options:
           formatted: true
 ```
-I recomend to have all the entities only in one folder in order to make easy to use [reflectable](https://github.com/google/reflectable.dart).
+I recommend keeping all the entities in a single folder for ease of use with  [reflectable](https://github.com/google/reflectable.dart).

-Then.
-You must create the `builder.dart`.
-It always going to be like this:
+Next, you need to create a `builder.dart` file.
+It will always look like this:

 ```dart
 import 'package:reflectable/reflectable_builder.dart' as builder;